 For this reason, we ask that you and your family attend church leading up to the baptism and, hopefully, following it too.
 If you live in another parish than All Saints’ and are not on the electoral roll of the parish, you can still be baptised at All Saints’, but first of all All Saints’ must ask for the goodwill of the clergy in the other parish before we proceed with the baptism.

 We will advise you of available dates following your initial contact with us so that you can decide which available date best suits you.
 TO AVOID DISAPPOINTMENT, PLEASE ENSURE THAT YOU HAVE MADE A CHURCH BOOKING BEFORE EXPLORING A PARTY VENUE OR MAKING ANY OTHER ARRANGEMENTS.

 There is no fee for a baptism.
-It is a free gift from God!
-But as it costs a great deal to maintain All Saints’ – without financial support from the Government – we invite contributions on the day of the baptism.
+It is a free gift from God and his Church!
+But it does cost a great deal to maintain All Saints’, and we don’t get any financial support from the Government.
+We would, therefore, be extremely grateful if you could donate a reasonable amount on the day.

 Please see our baptism leaflet for more details: Baptism – Some Guidelines – Orpington